E-cigarette studies, research and reports

 Throughout this web site I've mentioned a number of studies,

-presentations, special reports and
+presentations, commentary from healt professionals, special reports and

 various research carried out on e-cigarettes and vaping.
-The following is

 a summary of all the research mentioned and some additional sources, brief descriptions of the